OrderlyNetwork/orderly-evm-broker-fee-admin/README.md

 8. How to add a special user fixed rate (after it is added successfully, its rate will not be updated regularly based on  volume)?
 ```python
 python3 app/main.py update-user-special-rate 0x918ce3f57ce4b2a3920d4a81c772f8a26ce30c9f34792421949d23741378d3b7 0.0001 0.0003

 After the fixed rate configuration user account_id is added, the user account_id is recorded in the configuration file config/broker.yaml

 rate:
   special_rate_whitelists:
   - '0x918ce3f57ce4b2a3920d4a81c772f8a26ce30c9f34792421949d23741378d3b7'
 ```

 9. How to delete the special user fixed fee (after successful deletion, its rate will not be updated regularly based on  volume)?

 Update the config/broker.yaml configuration file and delete the corresponding account_id in special_rate_whitelists.

 ```yaml
 rate:
   special_rate_whitelists:
   - '0x918ce3f57ce4b2a3920d4a81c772f8a26ce30c9f34792421949d23741378d3b7'
 ```
 10. How to automatically update the user fee rate of the broker based on the volume?

-It is recommended to run this task no less than 00:10 UTC every day (this logic has been executed at UTC 00:10 by default), and the update scope does not include fixed rate users (special_rate_whitelists)
+It is recommended to run this task no less than 00:10 UTC every day (this logic has been executed at UTC 00:10 by default), and the update scope does not include fixed rate users (special_rate_whitelists).

-Default startup_batch_update_fee: True, this logic will be executed first when the service starts
+Default startup_batch_update_fee: True, this logic will be executed first when the service start.

 ```python
 python3 app/main.py update-user-rate-base-volume
 ```